 Home, auto loans to cost more as RBI tightens policy: Bankers

-Home, auto and corporate loans are likely to cost more, with the Reserve Bank raising key policy rates by half a percentage point, bankers said Tuesday.
+Home, auto and corporate loans are likely to become expensive in the next fiscal following the RBI`s move to raise key policy rates by 25 basis points, bankers said on Thursday.

-Mumbai: Home, auto and corporate loans are likely to cost more, with the Reserve Bank raising key policy rates by half a percentage point, bankers said Tuesday.
+Mumbai: Home, auto and corporate loans are likely to become expensive in the next fiscal following the RBI`s move to raise key policy rates by 25 basis points, bankers said on Thursday.

-The RBI has hiked key short-term lending and borrowing rates by 50 basis points (0.5 percent) each with immediate effect to tackle inflation.
-This is the ninth time since March, 2010, that the RBI has raised key policy rates to tame inflation.
+The RBI today hiked its key short-term lending and borrowing rates by 25 basis points (0.25 per cent) each with immediate effect to tackle inflation.
+This is the eighth time since March 2010 that RBI has raised key policy rates to tame inflation.

-The short-term lending (repo) rate now stands at 7.25 percent and the borrowing (reverse repo) rate at 6.25 percent.
+The short-term lending (repo) rate now stands at 6.75 per cent and the borrowing (reverse repo) rate at 5.75 per cent.